irenemherrero/react-phone-catalogue/README.md

 I've not use Create React App (CRA) for generate the project.
 I'm feeling better having full control over each process and config.
 Instead, I've use Webpack to bundle app

-I've decided implement a **feature based code structuring** in front of layer structuring (actions, reducers, hooks...).
+I decided implement a **feature based code structuring** in front of layer structuring (actions, reducers, hooks...).
 I think it is more encapsulated and reusable, which are WebComponents principles.
 It is more scalable too because all you need modify on a feature, it's together.

+For check integration, I implemented CI on github with [github actions](https://github.com/features/actions).
+It runs on each push (when modify code, not config or aditional files) and runs [unit and e2e tests](#Test)

 # Install & Run